-This board replaces the large can capacitor as well as holding the tweeter saver and feedback components.
-It also provides fuse protection for the power and output transformers, a needed safety feature that was overlooked in the original design.
-Exact replacements for the original can capacitors are hard to find and expensive.
-New production of those can capacitors appears to be vanishing as well.
-The values needed can be built up with various replacement caps, but the installation of all the needed capacitors tends to make the amplifier messy.
-This circuit board uses readily available PCB mount capacitors.
+This board replaces the 5 large can capacitors in the power supply section of the Harman Kardon Citation II amplifier.
+Exact replacements for the original can capacitors are impossible to find.
+The values needed can be built up with various replacement caps, but the installation of all the needed capacitors tends to make the amplifier very messy.
+This circuit board uses readily available circuit board mounted capacitors.
 There is a large range of values and voltages available in this form factor.
 The board easily holds similar capacitor values to the original can caps with room to spare.
-The capacitor values can be increased substantially and still fit on the board and in the amplifier, although the capacitance value for the first stage after the rectifier tube should not be changed.
+The capacitor values can be increased substantially and still fit on the board and in the amplifier.
 As an added bonus, the cost of all the caps needed is almost the same as a single modern twist lock capacitor.